mridoni/gix/doc/building_and_installing.md

 ﻿# Building and/or installing Gix-IDE

 ***Note: the main development - for the moment - takes place on Windows with Visual Studio, mostly to make the work easier and faster.
-This means that while the intention is to have full cross-platform support, both with regard to feature parity and stability, for obvious reasons the Windows+MingW and Linux builds can, at a given point in time, lack a feature, or display some quirk or instability.***
+This means that while the intention is to have full cross-platform support, both with regard to feature parity and stability, for obvious reasons the Windows+MingW and Linux builds can be, at a given point in time, lack a feature, or display some quirk or instability.***

 ## Installing from a binary package